binerogroup/documentation/networking/router/private-subnet/cloud-management-portal.rst

 Assign subnet to router
 -----------------------
-To :doc:`connect the subnet to a virtual router <connect-subnet-to-router>`, follow these steps:
+To :doc:`connect the subnet to a router <connect-subnet-to-router>`, follow these steps:

 - Press "Networking" and then "Networks" in the sidebar menu.
 - Press the network you want to connect to your router.